pro-football-focus/pypff/README.md

 # PFF FC Python Library
-PyPFF is a Python library developed by PFF FC.
-It provides convenient access to the PFF FC API from applications written in the Python language.
+PyPFF is a Python library developed by [PFF FC](https://fc.pff.com/).
+It provides convenient access to the PFF FC API from applications written in Python.

 ## Getting Your Questions Answered
 If you have a question that is not addressed here, there are several ways to get in touch: